 Do you love film?
-Then here is your opportunity to join with like-minded people and explore this most captivating medium.
+Then this is your opportunity to join with likeminded people and explore this captivating medium.

 And who knows?
-This could be the first step towards you being the new Tarantino, Chris Nolan, James Gun, Kubrick, Russo Brothers, Kathryn Bigelow.
+This could be the first step towards you being the next Quentin Tarantino, Stanley Kubrick or Kathryn Bigelow.

 Why choose Brock for Film Studies A Level?